Second Life: OpenSimulator

 In January 2007, OpenSimulator was founded as an open-source simulator project.
 The aim of this project is to develop a full open-source server software for Second Life clients.
 OpenSIM is BSD Licensed and it is written in C# and can run under Mono environment.
 From 2008, alternative grids began to emerge and many of these allow cross visits from other grids through the hypergrid protocol using OpenSimulator.

 Applications

 Arts

-Second Life residents express themselves creatively through virtual world adaptations of art exhibits, live music, live theater and machinima, as well as other art forms.
+Second Life residents express themselves creatively through virtual world adaptations of art exhibits, live music, live theater and machinima, and other art forms.

 Competitive entertainment

-A wide variety of recreational activities, both competitive and non-competitive, take place on the Second Life Grid, including both traditional sports and video game-like scenarios.
+A wide variety of recreational activities, both competitive and non-competitive, take place on the Second Life Grid, including both traditional sports and video game–like scenarios.

 Education

 Second Life is used as a platform for education by many institutions, such as colleges, universities, libraries and government entities.
 Since 2008, the University of San Martin de Porres of Peru has been developing Second Life prototypes of Peruvian archeological buildings, and training teachers for this new paradigm of education.
 The West Virginia University (WVU) Department of Special Education has used Second Life widely in education, and it provided teaching certification and certificates of degree in seven different distance education programs.
 WVU started a pilot program in the college's computer lab in spring 2011.